dotnet/docs-maui/docs/platform-integration/native-embedding.md

 :::zone pivot="devices-maccatalyst"

-For .NET Mac Catalyst apps, you'll also need to set the `$(SupportedOSPlatformVersion)` build property to a minimum of 14.0:
+For .NET for Mac Catalyst apps, you'll also need to set the `$(SupportedOSPlatformVersion)` build property to a minimum of 14.0:

 ```xml
 <PropertyGroup>